jamesraymondbrown/coding-challenge/README.md

 - Added JS logic to handle currency formatting.
 Usually I’d rely on the “money_with_currency” liquid filter to do this, but that didn’t work because this isn’t connected to an actual store.
 - Added variant selectors that are functional and update the variant ID that’s sent in the add to cart request.
 - Added a quantity selector which is similarly functional and updates quantity value for the add to cart request.
+- Added POST request to the AJAX api, following the cart request format outlined in [this Shopify doc](https://shopify.dev/docs/api/ajax/reference/cart)
 - Added success and error messages that appear after clicking “Add to cart”.
-Success appears whenever our POST request receives a success message back from the cart API.
+Success appears whenever our POST request receives a success message back from the fake cart API.
 Error message appears whenever a customer tries to add products to the cart without first selecting a variant.
 - Added loading spinner to mimic actual API call, and show the user that their add to cart request is being processed.
 - Pulled the product’s description to display below the add to cart form — On a real store I probably would have included an option to hide the description under a dropdown.
 But since the product was so basic and there’s no theme settings to interact with, I left the description fully displayed.
 - Styled for both mobile and desktop.
 One thing to note —  For some reason the media queries aren’t working when I view the site in Chrome’s responsive view.
 But these changes are working on every other browser, and work fine when I resize the Chrome window.
 Maybe it’s just on my end?
 But if things look iffy on mobile then viewing on a different browser might fix that.